 - Melt the coconut oil in a double boiler.
 Stir in the raw cacao powder and monk fruit (or stevia); mix until smooth.

 - Remove the boiler from heat, and then stir in the shredded coconut.
 Spoon the mixture into six muffin tins with paper liners.
 Create a divot in the center of each "nest" with a spoon, then freeze for 10 minutes.

 - Once hardened, place two macadamia nuts in the center of each nest and serve.

 (Recipe from PaleoHacks)

 Cacao Fun Facts

-I say cocoa, you say cacao, but there is a slight difference: Cacao is the tree; what's made from it is cocoa.
-This moderately addictive plant-derived substance contains such amazingly powerful nutrients.
-Raw cacao powder has more than 300 phytochemicals and nearly four times the antioxidant power of regular dark chocolate, and contains protein, calcium, carotene, thiamin, riboflavin, magnesium, and sulfur.
-These properties can be destroyed by high heat, so it's important to know just what type of processes your cocoa powder and baking chocolate have undergone.
+I say cocoa, you say cacao, but there is a slight difference: Cacao is the tree that cocoa is derived from.
+This substance contains amazingly powerful nutrients.
+Raw cacao powder contains a surplus of phytochemicals and minerals, including protein, calcium, carotene, thiamin, riboflavin, magnesium and sulfur.
+These properties can be destroyed by high heat, so it's important to know what type of processes your cocoa powder and baking chocolate have undergone.

-Cacao can improve heart health, cholesterol, stress levels, and inflammation, to list just a few physical advantages.
-Fringe benefits cacao releases into the brain include anandamide, endorphins, phenylethylamine, and serotonin, all sparking descriptives like "blissful" and "euphoric."
+Cacao may help improve heart health, cholesterol, stress levels and inflammation, to list just a few physical advantages.
+It may also help alleviate the symptoms of depression, ADHD and schizophrenia.
 All this satisfying goodness comes from a frothy mug of hot cocoa or a creamy bar of unadulterated chocolate.
-It's no wonder the Spanish called it "black gold."
+It's no wonder that it's historically called "black gold."14